Machado-Lab-UMD/machado-lab-umd.github.io/index.md

 # Welcome to the Machado Lab!

  Our lab explores evolutionary genomics to uncover the processes shaping species formation and genomic diversity.
 Our research focuses on three key areas:
-  (i) investigating the genomic mechanisms driving species divergence in Drosophila, (ii) examining the evolution of the remarkable mutualism between figs and their pollinating wasps through genomic analysis, and
+  1. investigating the genomic mechanisms driving species divergence in Drosophila,
+  2. examining the evolution of the remarkable mutualism between figs and their pollinating wasps through genomic analysis, and
-  (iii) using comparative and population genomics to study domestication and adaptation in crops and human parasites.
+  3. using comparative and population genomics to study domestication and adaptation in crops and human parasites.

 {% include section.html %}